Inlustra/ColorTime/ReflectiveSettings/README.md

 ##### An annotation based Android settings fragment generator that creates 2 types of SettingsActivity

-I would like to start by saying that this is purely a test, to see how far we can stretch the Preference Activity, it uses a heavy reflection and likely breaks between android versions, currently tested only on Android 5.1.1
+I would like to start by saying that this is purely a test, to see how far we can stretch the Preference Activity, it uses a heavy reflection and likely breaks between android versions, currently tested only on Android 5.1.1.
+It's very messy and could do with some cleaning up/documentation.

+Once a settings is changed, the **static** field is updated to reflect the new value and the onSharedPreferenceChanged is called on the activity

 All settings are synced with SharedPreferences, example: